hiroloquy/generate-samples-in-9-terminals/README.md

 - pdfcairo

 In `qt` terminal, the sample will be displayed on the 'qt' window.
-In other terminals, this script will automatically output sample images and save them in a folder (terminal / palette).
+In the other terminals, this script will automatically output sample images and save them in a folder (terminal / palette).

 ## Documents
 The details of the script and comparison of the outputted samples are documented in my blog.